 - Dr. Light from the Mega Man X series.
 Before his death, he had set up approximately 53 (or more) capsules containing upgrades all over the world for the main characters, even Zero, which is odd, seeing as Zero isn't even a creation of Light at all.
 And the hologram that shows up with each capsule falls into the Energy Being Spirit Advisor category, allowing himself to talk with both of them.

-- Geoffrey from Disgaea 3, whose Catch Phrase is, "I thought this might happen, so I (X)".
+- Geoffrey from Disgaea 3: Absence of Justice, whose Catch-Phrase is, "I thought this might happen, so I (X)".

 - Every MMO encourages this by virtue of having so many scenarios possible.
 The old EverQuest has a decade of content available for picking up neat toys.